jonathangus/gustafsson.work/content/work/hackforsweden.se/index.md

   - ./h4s.mp4
 ---

-Hack for Sweden is one of the best government initiative because they want to create “good shit” for Sweden thanks to open data.
+Hack for Sweden's purpose is to increase the awareness and use of open data.
+The main focus is to stimulate and broaden the use of open data for the benefit of society.